sbellem/HoneyBadgerMPC/docs/development/submitting-patches.rst

 Create a new branch
 ^^^^^^^^^^^^^^^^^^^
-Create a new branch from the shared remote branch to which new code needs to be added.
-As an example, say you would have to work on issue #23 (Implement jubjub elliptic curve MPC programs), then you could do something similar to:
+Create a new branch from the shared remote branch to which you wish to contribute.
+As an example, say you are working on `issue #23 (Implement jubjub elliptic curve MPC programs)`_, then you could create a new branch like so:

 .. code-block:: bash